| |

 3. Premix the flour, salt, and baking powder in a bowl.

-4. When the egg and sugar mixture is frothy, begin adding the flour slowly until it's combined.
+4. When the egg and sugar mixture is frothy, begin adding the flour mixture slowly until it's combined.
 The dough will be thick.

 5. Mix in the toasted almonds.

-6. Flour a surface and divide the dough into two equal pieces.
+7. Divide the dough into two equal pieces.
 Form two logs about 2 1/2 inches wide.

-7. Heat oven to 350F and bake them for 20- 25 minutes until the dough is firm and beginning to brown.
+10. Bake them for 20- 25 minutes until the dough is firm and beginning to brown.

-8. Remove from the oven and allow them to cool for 20 minutes.
+11. Remove from the oven and allow them to cool for 20 minutes.

-11. Allow biscotti to cool before storing.
+14. Allow the biscotti to cool before storing.

 Notes

-• Use a serrated knife.
+• Use a serrated knife or a sharp knife.

 • Oven times will vary.
 My oven requires the full 25 minutes for the first bake, set a timer for 20 minutes and if they appear to need more, simply leave them in for the extra 5 minutes.